mindscan-de/BrightFlux/README.md

 ### Never?

+Exporters
+* Export dataframes as h5-files (HDF5), so it can be used in multiple ways (e.g. some proof of concept works as well as machine learning)

 Client Server / Windowed Data-Retrieval
 * use a client server approach for the data frame processing vs presentation and maybe for performance